garden-io/garden/docs/reference/module-types/container.md

         # the ReadWriteMany access mode, you'll need to make sure it is not configured to be mounted by multiple
         # services at the same time.
 Refer to the documentation of the module type in question to learn more.
         module:

+    # Maximum duration (in seconds) of the task's execution.
+    timeout: 600
 ```

 ## Configuration Keys